DynareJulia/Dynare.jl/doc/src/running-dynare.md

 - `savemacro\[=FILENAME\]`

-  Instructs `dynare` to save the intermediary file which is obtained after macro processing (see [Macro processing language](@ref)); the saved output will go in the file specified, or if no file is specified in `FILENAME-macroexp.mod`.
+  Instructs Dynare to save the intermediary file which is obtained after macro processing (see [Macro processing language](@ref)); the saved output will go in the file specified, or if no file is specified in `FILENAME-macroexp.mod`.
 See the [note on quotes](@ref) for info on